pm2-hive/pm2-hive.github.io/docs/full.md

 Exceptions are logged into your application error log file.

-To check your logs to detect exceptions, you simply have to type:
+To check your logs to detect exceptions, you can type:

 ```bash
 pm2 logs main
 ```

-Else use [keymetrics.io](https://keymetrics.io/) to have a clean listing and notifications of [new alerts happening](http://docs.keymetrics.io/docs/pages/issues/).
+Otherwise, use [keymetrics.io](https://keymetrics.io/) to have a clean listing and notifications of [new alerts](http://docs.keymetrics.io/docs/pages/issues/).

 ### Disable source map support

-If you do not want PM2 to automatically support javascript source map you can use the option `--disable-source-map`.
+If you do not want PM2 to automatically support javascript source maps you can use the option `--disable-source-map-support`.

-It can be done both via CLI and via JSON file.
+This is supported both via CLI and via a JSON file.

 ## Listening on port 80 w/o root